AlanSmythDeaf/learnisl/README.md

 - [Coolors](https://coolors.co/) used for displaying colours in the website
 - [Canva](https://www.canva.com/) used for designing the images in the roll of honour page
 - [google](https://www.google.com/) used for searching information
+- [Youtube](https://www.youtube.com/) used for searching tips
+- [Slack](https://slack.com/intl/en-ie/) used for looking at tips from others students projects
+- [co-pilot](https://copilot.microsoft.com/) used for writing english

 ## Testing